 Balconies may be constructed using either continuous APA PRIs (Figure 3) or by adding lumber extensions (Figure 4) to the I-joist.
-Continuous I-joist cantilevers are limited to one-fourth the adjacent clear span when supporting uniform loads only.
+Continuous I-joist cantilevers are limited to onefourth the adjacent span when supporting uniform loads only.
+For applications supporting concentrated loads at the end of the cantilever, such as a wall, see Figures 5a, 5b and 5c.